verdaccio/verdaccio/CONTRIBUTING.md

 # Contributing to Verdaccio

-We are happy that you wish to contribute this project.
+We are happy that you wish to contribute to this project.
 For that reason, we present you with this guide.

 Additional information is available on the